In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 It should be noted that the three different types of muscle tissues are different in their appearance.

 Cardiac muscles are striated like skeletal muscles.
 However, unlike skeletal muscles, the cells of cardiac muscle tissues possess only one nucleus.
 Cardiac muscle cells are branched, forming multiple connections, which allow them to contract in a coordinated, rhythmic fashion.
 Smooth muscles have elongated cells, which are narrow at each end.
 Under a microscope, smooth muscles are not striated, which is how they got their name.
 Each smooth muscle cell possesses only one nucleus.
-Smooth muscle cells contain a lattice of myofibers that allow them to contract in two dimensions.

 Example 2: Determining the Location of Smooth Muscles